 These settings can be edited for future mock drafts in this league if you find you've over- or under- adjusted for a particular owners' tendencies.

-The app will nominate players for the various other owners in the league and they will appear on the draft board - click on the player being auctioned and you'll go to the Gavel tab at bottom of your Dominator app.
-You will the see a box at the top of the screen that has a bid price and a green Bid button - this is where you enter your bid for this particular player.
+The app will nominate players for the various other owners in the league and they will appear on the draft board at top left of the page.
+You will the see a box in the middle of the left hand column that has a bid price and a green Bid button - this is where you enter your bid for this particular player.
 If you are outbid, you can enter another bid and continue the auction for that player.
-If the price has gone beyond what you want to spend, hit the red Decline Player button at the bottom of the screen, and the app will swiftly conclude the bidding on that player and move on to the next nomination.
-When it is your turn to nominate a player, the Dominator will post a reminder at the top of the screen stating "This is your nomination!
-Time to use the Dominate tab".
-Select a player from the list of available players, and then hit the green Auction button at lower left.
-A pop-up box will appear where you can enter your starting bid (from $1 on up), hit the OK button, and then the screen will switch back to the bidding interface described above.
-Simply repeat this process until you have filled out your entire roster of fantasy players (you track your roster by hitting the Rosters tab at bottom of the bidding screen).
+If the price has gone beyond what you want to spend, hit the red Decline Player button at the bottom of the left column, and the app will swiftly conclude the bidding on that player and move on to the next nomination.
+When it is your turn to nominate a player, the Dominator will post a reminder in the middle of the left hand column that states "This is your nomination!
+Dominate from the rankings >".
+Select a player from the middle list of available players, and then hit the green Auction button at lower left.
+A pop-up box will appear where you can enter your starting bid (from $1 on up), hit the OK button, and then the left hand column will switch back to the bidding interface described above.
+Simply repeat this process until you have filled out your entire roster of fantasy players (you track your roster in the middle right column when the page view is maximized).
 One note - if a player ever bids more than their remaining maximum bid (not the same as remaining salary cap - the maximum bid is the maximum amount you can spend and still have enough $ to complete the remainder of your roster with $1 players), the app will automatically decline that player and then move onto the next player in the auction.

 The Dominator will complete the draft once you have filled out your team's roster, or you can go to the Gear button and select Auto-Complete Draft, and the app will fill out the rest of the draft for all 12 teams.
 You can do this simply to finish an auction once you've filled out your entire roster, or you can do this to cut short the drafting process but still have a picture of how your team might have turned out.
 In this way you can see how going for a Studs-and-Duds approach will likely impact your roster in the later phases of the draft, or how being conservative early is likely to impact your roster later in the draft.

-The interface you'll use for most of a live auction draft is the same as described above in Mock Drafts, but you'll have to enter the final bid and team that won each player during the draft.
-You simply hit the green Gavel button to start an auction for any given player from the list, and then at the conclusion of that player's auction you input his sale price in the $ box, and then assign the player to the team that won from the menu of teams in this particular draft.
-If you can't find the player quickly, search for him in the middle portion of the screen in the Search Players box.
-If you make a mistake in this process, no problem, simply hit the back arrow button next to the player's name (at top right), which will let you Edit $ or Reset the pick entirely to fix the error.
+The interface you'll use for most of a live auction draft is at the lower left.
+You simply hit the green Gavel button to start an auction for any given player from the list, and then at the conclusion of that player's auction you input his sale price in the $ box at middle left, and then assign the player to the team that won from the menu at lower left.
+If you can't find the player in the quick menu, search for him in the middle portion of the screen in the box entitled Search Players.
+If you make a mistake in this process, no problem, simply hit the back arrow button next to the player's name, which will let you Edit $ or Reset the pick entirely to fix the error.

-If you incorrectly enter the value of a player during a live auction draft, you can use the back arrow on the Gavel screen (the Gavel screen takes the place of the Stopwatch screen in an auction draft) to select the pick that just occurred (or you can click further back to the player who needs his price adjusted on the draft board if you made the mistake earlier).
+if you incorrectly enter the value of a player during a live auction draft, you can use the back arrow to select the pick that just occurred (or you can click on the player who needs his price adjusted on the draft board).
 Then you'll see the following show up next to the player search box (see graphic below):

 Hit the red Edit $ button to change the value of the player in question to the correct cost.

-Immediately after your draft concludes, an option will appear on the screen accessed by the check mark labeled "Finished" on the bottom bar of your Draft Dominator Mobile Phone Version screen, inviting you to get instant feedback on your just-concluded draft with Footballguys.com's exclusive Rate My Team app.
+Immediately after your draft concludes, an option will appear in the upper left area of the screen, inviting you to get instant feedback on your just-concluded draft with Footballguys.com's exclusive Rate My Team app.
 See the graphic below:

-Just click the Rate My Team, and the information will appear on the Rosters tab under the Rate option (at top of the screen).
+When you click Rate My Team, the information will appear in the space where your league's rosters are displayed.
 See the graphic below:

-Rate My Team will give you a position-by-position breakdown of how your team's prospects appear for 2017 based on Footballguys.com's expert projections and analysis.
+The analysis will give you a position-by-position breakdown of how your team's prospects appear for the upcoming season based on Footballguys.com's expert projections and expert commentary.
 This is a valuable tool!
 Enjoy looking through the results of your labors.